-2. Non-Elective Contribution Option: Employer contributes 2% of employee’s compensation each year regardless of whether the participant contributed or not.
-The maximum annual compensation on which contributions can be based is $255,000 for 2013.
+2. Non-Elective Contribution Option: Employer contributes 2% of employee’s compensation each year up to a $4,200 for the 2005 plan year regardless of whether the participant contributed or not.
+The maximum annual compensation on which contributions can be based is $210,000 for 2005.

 The Simple IRA has had the following features: (check with www.irs.gov and your tax advisor for current and complete information)

 - Withdrawals from SIMPLE IRA are subject to a 25% tax penalty during the first two years if under 59½; 10% penalty after two years and under 59 ½.